kmfunde/kmfunde.github.io/README.md

 ## Education
-  - Bachelors in Mathematics and Biology, University of North Carolina at Greensboro
+  - Masters in Applied Mathematics, Arizona State University | May 2019
-  - Masters in Applied Mathematics, Arizona State University
+  - Bachelors in Mathematics and Biology, University of North Carolina at Greensboro | May 2017

 ## Work Experience
 August 2019 - April 2022 | Research Fellow, National Institutes of Health